 When people tell a story, they normally tell the events in the order that they happened.
 This sequence of events makes up the storyline.
 The storyline is full of action verbs that move the story along in time.
 But sometimes a writer may take a break from the storyline and give some information to help his listeners understand the story better.
 This type of information is called background information.
-The background information might be about things that happened before the events he has already told about, or it might explain something in the story, or it might be about something that would happen much later in the story.

-This page answers the question: What is background information, and how can I show that some information is background information?
+The background information might be This page answers the question: What is background information, and how can I show that some information is background information?